-5. Conclusions
+475 5.
+Conclusions

-In this study we firstly aimed at determining whether the POM was uniformly distributed in the Ross Sea during a particular season (summer), when one of the main constraints regulating POM production and consumption (namely the ice cover) was generally lacking.
-We found that heterogeneity was still a dominant feature of the Ross Sea, due to the mesoscale characteristics of each area.
-The presence of fronts and eddies, with high current intensities, mixed the UML, stimulating phytoplanktonic production and POM accumulation.
+476 In this study, we firstly aimed at determining whether the POM was uniformly distributed in the Ross Sea 477 area during a particular season (summer), when one of the main constraints regulating POM production and consumption (namely the ice cover) was generally lacking.
+We found that heterogeneity was still a 478 479 dominant feature of the Ross Sea, due to the mesoscale characteristics of each area.
+The presence of fronts 480 and eddies, with high current intensities, mixed the UML, stimulating phytoplankton production and POM 481 accumulation.
 Nevertheless, the vertical and horizontal extent of this fertilisation was not continuous.
-The offshore ROME 1 and 3 areas differed from the ROME 2 area, especially with regards to the qualitative trophic features of the POM.
-The deeper-layer POM was found to have higher lability in ROME 1 and 3, while the more coastal ROME 2 had inverse features.
-This may be relevant, because the POM of the deeper water, which would likely join the dense-water journey to the abyssal depths of the oceans, has a potentially lower trophic value and could be respired to a lesser extent, contributing to C sinking to the bottom.
-On the other hand, enrichment of the deeper POM of the other areas via bacterial growth and high protein-containing phytoplankton would increase its trophic value, providing a valuable source of materials and energy for those consumers that also maintain a certain metabolic activity during winter.
+The 482 offshore ROME 1 and 3 areas differed from the ROME 2 area, especially with regards to the qualitative 483 features of the POM.
+The deeper-layer POM was found to have higher lability in ROME 1 and 3, while the 484 more coastal ROME 2 had inverse features.
+This may be relevant, because the POM of the deeper water, 485 which would likely join the dense-water journey to the abyssal depths of the oceans, has a potentially lower 486 trophic value and could be respired to a lesser extent, contributing to C storage in the bottom.
+On the other 487 hand, enrichment of the deeper POM of the other areas via bacterial growth and high protein-containing 488 phytoplankton would increase its trophic value, providing a valuable source of materials and energy for 489 those consumers that also maintain a certain metabolic activity during winter.